Skip to contents

 Value

-numeric.encoder() returns a list containing the following components:
+numeric.encoder() returns an object of class "encoder".
+This is a list containing the following components:

 frame